Operation Barbarossa: Racial policies of Nazi Germany

-While older histories tended to emphasize the myth of the "clean Wehrmacht," upholding its honor in the face of Hitler's fanaticism, historian Jürgen Förster notes that "In fact, the military commanders were caught up in the ideological character of the conflict, and involved in its implementation as willing participants".
+While older postwar histories tended to emphasize the myth of the "clean Wehrmacht", upholding its honor in the face of Hitler's fanaticism, historian Jürgen Förster notes that "In fact, the military commanders were caught up in the ideological character of the conflict, and involved in its implementation as willing participants".
 Before and during the invasion of the Soviet Union, German troops were indoctrinated with anti-Bolshevik, anti-Semitic and anti-Slavic ideology via movies, radio, lectures, books, and leaflets.
 Likening the Soviets to the forces of Genghis Khan, Hitler told the Croatian military leader Slavko Kvaternik that the "Mongolian race" threatened Europe.
-Following the invasion, many Wehrmacht officers told their soldiers to target "Jewish Bolshevik subhumans," the "Mongol hordes," the "Asiatic flood" and the "Red beast."
+Following the invasion, many Wehrmacht officers told their soldiers to target "Jewish Bolshevik subhumans", the "Mongol hordes", the "Asiatic flood" and the "Red beast".
 Nazi propaganda portrayed the war against the Soviet Union as an ideological war between German National Socialism and Jewish Bolshevism and a racial war between the disciplined Germans and the Jewish, Romani and Slavic Untermenschen.
 An 'order from the Führer' stated that the paramilitary SS Einsatzgruppen, which closely followed the Wehrmachts advance, were to execute all Soviet functionaries who were "less valuable Asiatics, Gypsies and Jews."
 Six months into the invasion of the Soviet Union, the Einsatzgruppen had murdered more than 500,000 Soviet Jews, a figure greater than the number of Red Army soldiers killed in battle by then.
-German army commanders cast Jews as the major cause behind the "partisan struggle."
+German army commanders cast Jews as the major cause behind the "partisan struggle".
 The main view of German troops was "[w]here there's a partisan, there's a Jew, and where there's a Jew, there's a partisan", or "[t]he partisan is where the Jew is."
 Many of them also saw the war in racial terms, and regarded their Soviet enemies as sub-human.

 After the war began, the Nazis issued a ban on sexual relations between Germans and foreign slaves.
 There were regulations enacted against the Ost-Arbeiter ('Eastern workers') that included the death penalty for sexual relations with a German.
 Heinrich Himmler, in his secret memorandum, Reflections on the Treatment of Peoples of Alien Races in the East (dated 25 May 1940), outlined the Nazi plans for the non-German populations in the East.
 Himmler believed the Germanisation process in Eastern Europe would be complete when "in the East dwell only men with truly German, Germanic blood."